Our School’s History

 On 20th July 2007, the village was flooded following days of rain.
 The school term had not yet ended and it became clear by early afternoon that the children needed to go home due to another severe rainstorm.
 Village roads soon became impassable and several village homes were flooded.
 Water flooded into school, affecting the office, reception corridor and the kitchen off the hall.
 Staff worked until late into the evening, throughout the weekend and into the following Monday to minimise the damage and to make the school accessible for pupils to return on the 24th.
 The children returned for their last day of the academic year on a positive note, performing the end-of-term Abba concert that had been planned for the day before.
 And, as Mrs Llewellyn noted, the sun shone!

-During her tenure, the school achieved and retained numerous awards, including Basic Skills Quality Mark (1, 2 and 3), Investors in People, an Excellence Award from DfE which included a cash award shared amongst staff, and Healthy School Awards.
+During her tenure, the school achieved and retained numerous awards, adding Basic Skills Quality Marks 2 and 3, Investors in People, an Excellence Award from DfE which included a cash award shared amongst staff, and Healthy School Awards.
 A further Ofsted inspection in January 2004 resulted in another good rating for the school.

 Mrs Llewellyn retired in December 2007 having been at the school for 14 years, seven of them as headteacher.
 Her last entry in the logbook mentioned the great team she worked with, and how she would miss the people – parents, governors, children, as well as staff.
 She added “I feel [the school] has developed and progressed, I am very proud of the achievement of the pupils, and of the ethos of care and mutual support.”